//php print_r(get_the_ID()); ?>

 The highest marks in the Optional UPSC till now were recorded by Nidhi Pal (Rank 36, 2022), who scored 325 marks in Anthropology.
 This is one of the highest scores ever recorded in the Optional subject category and emphasises how strategic selection and preparation of the Optional subject can lead to substantial gains in total marks.

 The highest marks in UPSC interviews have historically ranged from 190 to 220.
-The Personality Test is of 275 marks, and high scores in the interview can dramatically impact final ranks.
+The Personality Test is of 275 marks.
+Zainab Sayeed holds the record for the highest score ever in the UPSC Interview, securing 220 out of 275 marks in 2014, and high scores in the interview can dramatically impact final ranks.
 In recent records:

 Such high scores reflect not only knowledge but also excellent communication skills, clarity of thought, and leadership qualities.